hesingh/ventilator/README.md

    I suspect MIT is at least few weeks away to complete software, and documentation.

-   Mechanical and Electrical BOMs have been releases.
+   Mechanical and Electrical BOMs have been released.

    The cost of the device is around $1000.